Are relationships becoming short-term like TikTok videos?

 There’s a new relationship app or site popping up every day, each promising to help you find true love or at least a fun fling.
 But with so many choices, it can be hard to know which one to commit to.
 And even if you do find a match, it’s easy to get caught up in the idea of a “perfect” relationship and end up disappointed.

-So, is the answer to just give up on finding lasting love and embracing the world of short-term dating?
+So, is the answer to just giving up on finding lasting love and embracing the world of short-term dating?
 Well, not necessarily.
 While it’s true that relationships are getting shorter, it’s not necessarily because we’re all looking for something casual.
 In fact, a lot of people are actually looking for something serious – they just haven’t found it yet.

 The problem is that we’re so used to instant gratification we don’t want to wait around for something that might take time to develop.
 We want the perfect partner and we want them now.
 But the truth is, that doesn’t always happen.
 And when it doesn’t, we can end up feeling jaded and discouraged.